Open water swimming at the 2022 World Aquatics Championships – Mixed 4 × 1500 metre relay: Background

 It was the first time an open water relay of this distance was held at the World Aquatics Championships.
 The previous edition of the World Championships included the mixed 5 km team relay, in which four swimmers swam 1250 m to make up a total team distance of 5 km.
-Eight swimmers from the 1500 m pool event also competed in this event.
+Eight swimmers from the 1500 m pool event also competed in the 4 × 1500 metre relay.

 Race

-The race took place at 13:00 on 26 June in Lake Lupa, Hungary, which is around a 15-minute drive away from Budapest, where the Championships were based.
-The water temperature was 27.1 C (Note: Measured two hours before the race began) and the air temperature was 31 C.
+The race took place at 13:00 on 26 June in Lake Lupa, Hungary.
+During the race, the water temperature was 27.1 C (Note: Measured two hours before the race began) and the air temperature was 31 C.

-During the first leg, the leading four teams (South Africa, Greece, Spain and South Korea) were disqualified for going off course.
+Before the first changover, the leading four teams (South Africa, Greece, Spain and South Korea) were disqualified for deviating off the assigned course.
 Chinese Taipei's Cho Cheng-chi led at the first changeover.
 Germany led at the second changeover, before Hungary overtook them to enter the final changeover with a 4.6-second advantage.
-300 metres after the final changeover, Hungary's Kristóf Rasovszky was caught, forming a small group of lead swimmers including Italy's Gregorio Paltrinieri, France's Marc-Antoine Olivier, and Germany's Florian Wellbrock.
+300 metres after the final changeover, Hungary's Kristóf Rasovszky was caught up by the swimmers behind him, which formed a small group of lead swimmers including Italy's Gregorio Paltrinieri, France's Marc-Antoine Olivier, and Germany's Florian Wellbrock.
 Paltrinieri overtook Rasovszky and led the race going into the final 500 m lap, before Wellbrock overtook them both near the finish to win for Germany with a time of 1:04:40.5.
 Italy and Hungary both finished in 1:04:43.0, and photo analysis was needed to determine which team finished first.
 In the end, Hungary was awarded the silver and Italy the bronze.